 Due to the potential sensitivities and effect this could have on Brigade activity, the Duty NILO reports directly to the Duty Assistant Commissioner (AC).

-This policy outlines the NILO roles and responsibilities and is supported by appendix two which is protectively marked at Official Sensitive and redacted available for staff with the required clearance.
+This policy outlines the NILO roles and responsibilities and is supported by appendix two which is protectively marked as Official-Sensitive and redacted, but available for staff with the required clearance.

 1 NILO function